ChameleonCloud/docs/source/technical/cli.rst

    terminal.

 #.
 Verify that it has installed correctly by typing ``openstack``.
 You will
-   enter the Openstack Client in interactive mode and your prompt should change to ``(openstack)``.
+   enter the OpenStack Client in interactive mode and your prompt should change to ``(openstack)``.

 #.
 Exit the client by typing ``exit``.